jefeaguila/JunkCtrl/README.md

 # JunkCtrl
-Take ctrl (Catarl or Control) over the junk that ends up on your Windows 11 system
+Take ctrl (Catarl or Control) over the junk that ends up on your Windows 11 system.
+_Replacment for [BloatBox](https://github.com/builtbybel/bloatbox) on Windows 10_

 Windows 11 stock apps eat a lot of your disk space.
 Some are helpful, others feel as bloatware.
                        This app can automatically scan your system for bloatware and remove it in the same step.